 Masters et al. examined the relationship between religious orientation (intrinsic vs. extrinsic) and blood pressure reactivity among adults older than 60 years of age and younger adults, 18 to 24 years of age, when exposed to hypothetical stressful vignettes that described interpersonal confrontations [48].
 Individuals were identified as intrinsically religiously oriented if they internalized their religious beliefs, while those who were extrinsically religiously oriented associated outward activities, such as attendance at religious services, to their level of religious beliefs [48].
 The study found that older and more extrinsically religiously oriented individuals showed higher blood pressure reactivity compared to younger and more intrinsically religiously oriented individuals.
 The researchers were cautious in generalizing the results to the larger population, but it appears that religious orientation in particular could in some way be linked to cardiovascular reactivity [48].

-Studies show that attending religious services may serve as a protective buffer for coronary heart disease.
+Data from the Jackson Health Study was used to examine religiosity (as measured by religious attendance, private prayer, and religious coping) and various indicators of cardiovascular health among 2,967 African Americans [254].
+Higher religious attendance was positively correlated with intermediate/ ideal levels of physical activity, good diet, abstinence from smoking, and blood pressure.
+Private prayer was positively correlated with intermediate/ideal levels of good diet and smoking.
+Overall, religiosity was correlated with a good composite cardiovascular indicator scores.
+Other studies have also shown that attending religious services may serve as a protective buffer for coronary heart disease.
 In a large-scale study with 5,442 Canadians, those who attended religious services more than once per week had a lower odds of having diabetes or hypertension than those who attended less often or never [145].
 Similarly, a study with Seventh-day Adventists found that higher levels of church attendance predicted lower levels of hypertension [175].
 However, this relationship was no longer statistically significant when the participants' diet was considered.
 In a study of Muslim participants in Iran, researchers found an inverse relationship between levels of religiosity/spirituality and coronary heart disease (i.e., increased levels of religiosity/spirituality correlated with decreased likelihood of coronary heart disease) [221].